-Individual research in some field of agriculture under the direction of the staff.
+Individual research in some field of agriculture under the direction of the faculty.
 Repeatable to 10 credits.
+Prerequisite: AGRI405 or permission of the instructor.

 Animal Science

 Introduction to Animal Science

 Basic farm animal anatomy, reproductive and digestive physiology, housing, health management with information on how animal products are processed and marketed.
 Efficient, effective management is emphasized throughout course.
 Fall